 While the past nine months have proved a rather tumultuous period for the Wii U, it has been Miiverse that can be easily recognised as the console’s greatest success story.

-Users have shared joy, tears, but, more significantly, carefully hand-drawn illustrations which has become a somewhat progressive craze through the service.
+Users have shared joy, tears, but, more significantly, carefully hand-drawn illustrations which have become a somewhat progressive craze through the service.
 Nintendo have observed from afar, realised the limitations of the black and white colour palette, and have expertly responded by delivering more vibrant options through Art Academy: SketchPad.

 For anyone who’s ever played around with similar digital art suites, there’s little to say that most wouldn’t already be able to predict.
 The Nintendo eShop download divides itself between its main Studio mode and a Portfolio for you to store your work, with additional Lessons and a Gallery locked away until an as yet unknown future date.
 In that sense, it’s a fairly light offering that’s matched by a reasonable £3.59 (€3.99/$3.99) price point.